markmead/blog/posts/ruby-rails-export-csv.md

 end
 ```

-This uses the scopes created in the user model to filter the `@users` instance
+This uses the scopes created in the `User` model to filter the `@users` instance
-variable, if there are no params passed it will default to the first `@users`
+variable, if there are no params passed it defaults to the first `@users`
-declaration.
+declaration which returns all the users.

-There's also a `csv_name` variable that's created to allow for better naming:
+There's a `csv_name` variable that's created to allow for better naming:

 - `subscribed-users-2021-01-01.csv`
 - `canceled-users-2021-01-01.csv`
 - `inactive-users-2021-01-01.csv`

-The `csv_name` variable might be better off in the user model, it's a personal
-preference.
+And that's all I had to do, it was quite easy in the end and it _apparently_
+added a lot of value for the client, I'm not too sure how but it isn't my place
+to argue.